 Object Description VLAN ID The VLAN ID of the entry.
 Querier Version Working Querier Version currently.
 Host Version Working Host Version currently.
-Querier Status Shows whether the Querier status is "ACTIVE" or "IDLE".
-Querier Transmitted The number of Transmitted Queries.
-Querier Received The number of Received Queries.
+Querier Status Show the Querier status is "ACTIVE" or "IDLE".
+Querier Transmitted The number of Transmitted Querier.
+Querier Received The number of Received Querier.
 V1 Reports Received The number of Received V1 Reports.
 V2 Reports Received The number of Received V2 Reports.
 V3 Reports Received The number of Received V3 Reports.
 V2 Leave Received The number of Received V2 Leave.
 Router Port Display which ports act as router ports.
 A router port is a port on the Ethernet switch that leads towards the Layer 3 multicast device or IGMP querier.
 Static denotes the specific port is configured to be a router port.
 Dynamic denotes the specific port is learnt to be a router port.
-Both denote the specific port is configured or learnt to be a router port. • Port Switch port number.
+Both denote the specific port is configured or learnt to be a router port. • Port Switch port number. • Status Indicate whether specific port is a router port or not.